JesalMP/GoLang_DatingApp/README.md

 - After connecting to data base and running the initialMigration() function, 2 tables are generated according to database attributes

-### GetAvailableMatches endpoint (localhost:8081/availablematches/)
+### <u> GetAvailableMatches endpoint (localhost:8081/availablematches/)
 GET Method
 Use of Hashmap has been made to form pairs of userIDs who like each other and then data of those respective ids are extracted from users database.
 JSON array of 2 users is returned.

-### GetUsersInDistance endpoint (localhost:8081/usersindistance/)
+### <u> GetUsersInDistance endpoint (localhost:8081/usersindistance/)
-	GET Method
+- GET Method
-	endpoint format : /usersindistance/{userid}/{distance}
+- endpoint format : /usersindistance/{userid}/{distance}
-	linear search in users database is made to find users within distance.
+- linear search in users database is made to find users within distance.
-	JSON array of all users within givin {distance} of user with ID = {userid}
+- JSON array of all users within givin {distance} of user with ID = {userid}

-### GetUsersWithGivenStringInName (localhost:8081/usernamesearch/)
+### <u> GetUsersWithGivenStringInName (localhost:8081/usernamesearch/)
-	GET Method
+- GET Method
-	endpoint format : /usernamesearch/{nametag}
+- endpoint format : /usernamesearch/{nametag}
-	linear search in users database is made to find users within {nametag} in their name as a substring. names are compared after converting to lowercase for maximum efficient search. substring method of strings library in GoLang is used.
+- linear search in users database is made to find users within {nametag} in their name as a substring.
+- names are compared after converting to lowercase for maximum efficient search.
+- substring method of strings library in GoLang is used.
-	JSON array of all users with {nametag} as a substring in their name is returned.
+- JSON array of all users with {nametag} as a substring in their name is returned.